-An independent unit of a battery is called “cell”.
-A battery is a combination of two or more cells connected in several different fashions to attain the designed voltage and capacity ratings or total KWh rating.
-Most commonly, we employ a mono block battery in automobiles and small capacity valve-regulated lead acid battery (VRLA) and tubular batteries (up to 12V/200 Ah); beyond this capacity we use single cells for getting the required KWh ratings by combining them in series or series-parallel arrangements.
+An independent unit of battery is called “cell”.
+A battery is a combination of two or more cells connected in several different fashions to attain the designed voltage and capacity ratings or total kWh rating.
+Most commonly, a monobloc battery is employed in automobiles and small capacity valve-regulated lead acid battery (VRLA) and tubular batteries (up to 12V/200 Ah); beyond this capacity single cells are used for getting the required kWh ratings by combining them in series or series-parallel arrangements.

-A lead acid battery of 48V/1500 Ah (or 72 KWh) rating may have 24 numbers of 2V/1500 Ah capacity cells connected in a simple series manner or 48 cells of 2V/750 Ah capacity cells connected in series-parallel way.
-That is, 24 cells connected in series to make 48V/750Ah (or 36 KWh) battery.
-Another such 48V/750 battery will be connected in parallel to the first one to make it 48V/1500 Ah (72 KWh) battery.
+A lead acid battery of 48V/1500 Ah (or 72 kWh) rating may have 24 numbers of 2V/1500 Ah capacity cells connected in a simple series manner or 48 cells of 2V/750 Ah capacity cells connected in a series-parallel way.
+That is 24 cells connected in series to make 48V/750Ah (or 36 kWh) battery.
+Another such 48V/750 battery will be connected in parallel to the first one to make it 48V/1500 Ah (72 kWh) battery.

 Another example from a lithium-ion (Li-ion) electric vehicle (EV) battery:

-70 KWh Tesla EV battery uses about 6000 cells of the type 18650 NCA cells of 3.7 V/3.4 Ah, connected in a complicated series-parallel arrangement.
+70 kWh Tesla EV battery uses about 6000 cells of the type 18650 NCA cells of 3.7 V/3.4 Ah, connected in a complicated series-parallel arrangement.
 It has a range of 325 km per charge.
-(Here the figure 18650 refers to a particular type of Li-ion cell having approximate dimensions of length (or height) 65 mm and a diameter of 18 mm.
-The term “NCA” stands for the cathode material used in this cell, e.g., N =Nickel, C= Cobalt and A = aluminum, that is nickel-cobalt-aluminum oxide cathode material)
+(Here the figure 18650 refers to a particular type of Li-ion cell having approximate dimensions of length (or height) 65 mm and diameter of 18 mm.
+The term “NCA” stands for the cathode material used in this cell, e.g., N =Nickel, C= Cobalt and A = aluminium, that is nickel-cobalt-aluminium oxide cathode material)

 Components of a cell: